 1 cup of kale provides just 34 calories.

 Kale (Brassica oleracea.
 Acephala group), fresh, raw leaves, Nutrition value per 100 g

 Health Benefits Of Kale

-- The carotenoids and flavonoids contained in it help to reduce cancer risk.
+- Carotenoids and flavonoids contained in it help to reduce cancer risk.

-- The fiber binds the bile acids and lowers cholesterol by promoting their excretion.
-However kale has to be cooked by steaming at the very least to help the fiber bind to the bile acids.
+- The fibre binds the bile acids and lowers cholesterol by promoting their excretion.
+However, kale has to be cooked by steaming at the very least to help the fibre bind to the bile acids.
 By reducing cholesterol, it also reduces the risk of heart disease.

-- The isothiocyanates, derived from the phytonutients glucosinolates, help in the detoxification of the body.
+- The isothiocyanates, derived from the phytonutrients glucosinolates, help in the detoxification of the body.

 To get maximum health benefits of kale cut it into 1/2" slices for the leaves and 1/4" length for the stems for faster cooking.
 But before cooking, sprinkle some lemon juice on them, then let it sit for 5 minutes, to increase the phytonutrient concentration.

 Also letting it sit for this period enables the enzyme myrosinase in it to react with the glucosinolates to release the isothiocyanates which are then absorbed in a greater quantity.

 However, cooking should be done for the least amount of time.